VivekNagra/budget-dashboard-app/README.md

 ## Future Plans

 I am currently looking into parsing PDF statements directly because exporting CSVs is still a bit of a manual step I want to eliminate.
-PDF parsing in React Native is surprisingly annoying, but I am working on a solution using pdfjs-dist.
+I tried implementing this with `pdfjs-dist` but ran into some React Native compatibility headaches, so it's on the back burner for now.
+Might try a WebView approach later.

 Also planning to add:
 - Custom category rules (so you can map your own specific vendors).
 - Multi-month support (right now it focuses on the current month import).
 - Persistent storage (AsyncStorage or SQLite) so you do not have to re-import every time you open the app.

-Feel free to fork it if you want to add support for your own bank's CSV format.
-It is just a matter of tweaking the parser logic.